ShivamModi09/Edunnovate-Technologies-Data-Science/Week-6/README.md

 import tensorflow as tf
 from tensorflow import keras
 ~~~
 Note that you don't need to remember any of the syntax for importing different modules, just google whatever you need.
-The documentation provided by Tensorflow & Keras is already extremely detailed and easy to understand.
-Even an industrial level Data Scientist still depends on it, you can find it [here](https://keras.io/).
+The documentation provided by Tensorflow & Keras is already extremely detailed and easy to understand.<br/> Even an industrial level Data Scientist still depends on it, you can find it [here](https://keras.io/).

 ## Convolutional Nerual Networks
 ### Introduction